Caltech-IPAC/firefly/component-library/README.md

 }
 ```

-Selecting or filtering rows in the table highlights the corresponding points in the scatter chart because they share the same `tbl_id`.
+Selecting or filtering rows in the table highlights the corresponding points in the scatter chart
+and corresponding overlay markers in the coverage image because they share the same `tbl_id`.

 ### 6. Run it